Gi11i4m/playground-java-guild-5-2018/markdowns/optionals/optionals-exercises.md

     "command": "optionals.PhoneBookCrawlerExercise6Test"
 })

 The exercises focused on Java 8 Optional features.
-Java 9 introduced has introduced the _or_ method that should allow an easier implementation for the last exercise.
+Java 9 has introduced the _or_ method that should allow an easier implementation for the last exercise.